 The answer may surprise you.

-Industrial hygienists are often asked if earbuds (in-ear headphones to listen to music) can be used in place of earplugs or ear inserts.
-The National Institute for Occupational Safety and Health (NIOSH), which tests and approves plugs or inserts for noise attenuation, does not rate earbuds as they are not intended for noise reduction.
-There are different styles of earbuds that may reduce noise, but only by a few decibels.
-Noise reduction through the use of earbuds should be considered minimal at best.
+The National Institute for Occupational Safety and Health (NIOSH), which tests and approves plugs or inserts for noise attenuation, does not rate earbuds as they are not intended for noise reduction or hearing protection.

-Bottom line: Do not use earbuds if hazardous noise levels are present, or levels above 85 decibels.
+If hazardous noise levels are present, or levels above 85 decibels, use hearing protection headphones.